capfredf/pkg-backward-comp-check/README.md

 run all the following commands except `raco pkg-bcc new-config` as a root user or run your docker daemon in the rootless mode.

-0. (optional) use `raco pkg-bcc build-docker-images` to build all necessary docker images.

-1. use `raco pkg-bcc new-config` to create a new config file, `config.rktd`, in the current directory.
+1. use `raco bc-check new-config` to create a new config file, `config.rktd`, in the current directory.
 Change the file accordingly.

-2. use `raco pkg-bcc build-racket` to build an racket installer.
+2. use `raco bc-check build-racket` to build an racket installer.

-3. use `raco pkg-bcc start-site-server` to start a web server to serve the installer site
+3. use `raco bc-check start-site-server` to start a web server to serve the installer site

-4. use `raco pkg-bcc build-dependent-packages` to build and check all dependents of the packages specified in the `config.rktd`.
+4. use `raco bc-check build-dependent-packages` to build and check all dependents of the packages specified in the `config.rktd`.
 After it is done, results of building and testing those packages can be found in `workdir/server/built`.
 See [the page](https://docs.racket-lang.org/pkg-build/work-dir.html) of the